LIT-Protocol/ParentERC6492Validator/implementation_plan.md

 ## Implementation notes / guardrails

-- **Do not** allow session key (regular validator) to modify permissions; only sudo path should.
 - Approval should bind to:
   - child address
   - merkle root (which commits to per-chain ops)
   - nonce + deadline
-  - scope string/bytes32 to avoid “approve anything” signatures

 - Use CREATE2 deployment for validator so it’s the same address across chains.
 - Keep the on-chain validator minimal; keep Merkle construction off-chain.